Skip to main content

 Before you can set up the proxy server for Maven and npm, you'll need to install and configure the following external tools for the repository manager:

-• A Java Development Kit (JDK) - Nexus Repository 3 is a Java server application.
+• A Java Development Kit (JDK) in a supported version as detailed in the table below - Nexus Repository 3 is a Java server application

 • Apache Maven - Nexus Repository 3 includes a proxy configured to Central Repository when you first start up.